Our Mitochondria Acts As A Collective

 We get caught in fear of the other without seeing we are the other.
 More than ever we must pull together as a collective, a supportive, cooperative collective from the mushrooms in the forest to the people in the city to microbes in the air, navigating this journey together.

-Mitochondria and Auto Immunity
+Mitochondria and Autoimmunity

 This is what we see with autoimmunity as well.
-The body isn't attacking itself,
+The body isn't attacking itself.

 Remember our Treg cells are the superheroes of the immune system that put the brakes on inflammation and autoimmune reactions.
 Damage to the mitochondria induces cell death in the Treg cells, ramping up the signals of danger.
 This has been associated with many autoimmune diseases.
+Researcher Douglas Wallace has found an association between a decrease in mitochondrial function and many chronic diseases, including autoimmunity.

 So often in science, we reduce things down without seeing the bigger context.